-LEGO has had a long and illustrious history and has brought joy to children, young and old enough to know better, for many decades.
+LEGO has had a long and illustrious history and has brought joy to children, young and old for many decades.
 Their model kits are loved the world over and we'd be very surprised if you didn't have a few at home.
 But have you ever wondered how they design LEGO kits?
 Yes, so have we.
 Join us as we explore, briefly, the rise of LEGO and follow one of their model kit series from concept through to mass production.

 We love LEGO here at Interesting Engineering so we'd like to take this opportunity to thank them for enriching our childhoods.
 All hail LEGO.

 What does LEGO actually mean?